gvwilson/sensibleadventures/shapers/story.md

     -   Maddy smiles wickedly, her heart pounding: "You mean a bluff?
 Nope."
     -   Sindy shrieks as a long manipulator from a stealthy little bot behind her snatches the documents
     -   Patient: "This is a cleaning roster!"
-    -   She and Sindy throw things at the cleaning bots, some of whom are distracted and start to pick things up as Patient yells, "Never mind that, get them!"
+    -   Maddy finds the bit of electronics in her pocket and offers to trade
+        -   Patient thinks it's another trick
+        -   As soon as it sees the electronics it says, "Yes.
+You can have whatever you want.
+You can go.
+Relinquish that imediately."
+    -   The service bots start to attack
+        -   Maddy presses a button on the electronics and the service bots freeze
+        -   "Rebooting..."
     -   Cleaning bot appears and trips up one of the service bots, but that's not going to be enough
-    -   Windmill whirs to life
+    -   Then the windmill whirs to life: it's a flying machine
         -   Dockety has attached it to its chassis---though it would be more accurate to say it had attached itself to the windmill
     -   Dockety grabs them and flies into the air as the ceiling splits and opens
         -   Centuries of muck and dirt spill into the hangar
         -   Patient: "That is not authorized!"